-If you understand and implement the principles offered in step one, you will get the prospect’s attention.
+If you understand and implement the principles offered in Step One, you will get the prospect’s attention.
 As the suit guy says, “I guarantee it.”
 Like unexpectedly jumping out from behind a door, there are some predictable things you can do to control eyeballs when facing obstacles to prospecting.
-The next step is a bit more challenging: How do you move from being seen to creating a desire to give up precious time to meet with a stranger?
+The next step is a bit more challenging:

 Step Two: Answer the Question, “Why Meet?”

 Why meet?
 Answering this question is one of the prospecting challenges you will undoubtedly face.
 As you will see, the answer to this question is simple to understand but difficult to execute.
 The best answer requires two components: